labex-labs/open-source-labs/python/python-mastery/lab-ex3-6-redefining-special-methods/en/intro.md

 # Introduction

-**Objectives:**

-- Learn how to customize the behavior of objects by redefining special methods
-- Change the way that user-defined objects get printed
+In this lab, you will learn how to customize the behavior of objects by redefining special methods.
+You'll also change the way user - defined objects are printed and make objects comparable.
-- Make objects comparable
-- Create a context manager

-**Files Modified:** `stock.py`
+Additionally, you will learn to create a context manager.
+The file to be modified in this lab is `stock.py`.